Prime Minister Links Increased Tax Collection Crucial For Economic Stability - UrduPoint

 He said the government was determined to provide business climate in the country through ease of doing business.

-He also credited the overseas Pakistan who had been the biggest assets of the country sending remittances regularly thus strengthening the national economy.
+He also credited the overseas Pakistan who had been the biggest asset of the country sending remittances regularly thus strengthening the national economy.

 The prime minister also responded to various queries and suggestions by the FBR officials.